algorandfoundation/docs/docs/get-started/algokit.md

 title: AlgoKit quick start

 AlgoKit is the primary tool used by the Algorand community to develop smart contracts on the Algorand blockchain.
 It provides the capabilities to develop, test and deploy Algorand smart contracts within minutes!
-This guide is intended to help you setup AlgoKit and to start developing your application.
+This guide is intended to help you set up AlgoKit and start developing your application.

 # Quick start videos

-If you prefer videos, take a look at this 10 minute guide to getting started.
+If you prefer videos, take a look at this 10-minute guide to getting started.

 <center>
 [![Learn How to Build on Algorand in 10 Minutes](/docs/imgs/algokit-intro-video-thumbnail.jpg)](https://www.youtube.com/embed/dow6U8DxOGc)